Minister says UK will ‘play part’ in Ukraine security as Trump blames Kyiv

 On Tuesday, Mr Trump said the US does not “need” to deploy peacekeeping troops and suggested Ukraine “should never have started” the war.

-Facing questions from broadcasters on Wednesday, policing minister Dame Diana declined to call out the US president’s comments but said Britain was clear that Russia’s invasion has been “an act of war against a sovereign state.”
+Facing questions from broadcasters on Wednesday, policing minister Dame Diana declined to call out the US president’s comments but said Britain is clear that Russia’s invasion has been “an act of war against a sovereign state”.

-Asked whether the UK was heading for a collision with the US over its foreign policy following Sir Keir’s commitment to consider sending peacekeeping forces to Ukraine, she told LBC: “I think it is really early days at the moment as to what is happening.”
+Asked whether the UK is heading for a collision with the US over its foreign policy following Sir Keir’s commitment to consider sending peacekeeping forces to Ukraine, she told LBC: “I think it is really early days at the moment as to what is happening.

 Britain has so far sought to strike a delicate balance between supporting Ukraine and keeping the White House, which has been holding talks with the Kremlin on ending the war, onside.